Erwinvandervalk/erwinvandervalk.github.io/_posts/2021-12-06-stop-mocking.md

 ```

 This test works at the api boundary (though it would have worked equally well at the command / query layer).
+The
+test only cares about the things the end user cares about.
+When you do **X**, you can observe **Y**.
+Anything else
+is not important for this test.

 ## Single Responsibility Principle causes harm here

-Bob martin coined the SOLID Principles, with the Single Responsibility Principle being the one people
+Bob Martin coined the SOLID Principles, with the Single Responsibility Principle being the one people
 remember the best.

-This leads you to create small classes, each with their own little responsibility.
+This principle leads you to create small classes, each with their own little responsibility.
 This means we're breaking
 up the functional problem we're trying to solve and splitting it into smaller classes.
 While there is something
 to be said for this *(but please people, within reason, don't push it to the extreme)*, it has some serious
 drawbacks when you combine it with writing tests PER Class: